coherent-research/dcs-documentation/ReadingsHandling.md

 # Register resets

 Register resets are predominantly for use with intelligent meters and Modbus meters.
-They are not normally used for pulse meters.
+They are only applied to polled or non-polled cumulative readings.

 When a meter is changed, or there is a rollover in the actual meter, there may be a discontinuity in the readings in DCS.

 Register resets are defined in terms of a closing total and an opening total and the reset is considered to take place at the start of a period.
+The operator is free to choose any values for the closing and opening totals based on their own estimations, taking into account knowledge of what really happened, e.g., if loads or meters were disconnected etc.
 The main purpose of a Register Reset is to explicitly mark a point in time when a physical meter was changed and to use the opening and closing totals to calculate the period values and when interpolation is required.

-## Example 1:a physical meter is (nominally) reset at 1:30 and its value is set to zero
+## Example 1:a physical meter is (nominally) reset at 1:30 and its value is set to zero [polled cumulative readings]

 This may look like this in DCS